diegodeville16/KCGB-Complex/README.md

 (9) Five augmentations (rotation, flip, random cropping, blur, and brightness) were performed on each of the 1105 masks.
 The resulting augmentations were also sorted by species.

-(10) The augmentations were merged with the 1105 masks, resulting in a total of 6630 masks sorted by species.
+(10) The augmentations were merged with the 1105 masks, resulting in 6630 masks sorted by species.

 (11) The 6630 normalized masks were used to create several trial datasets (600, 1800, and 3200 masks) for training and testing the VGGNet16 architecture.